Developer Guide

 Prerequisite: User is in the budget page with multiple expenditures in the list.
 The

-command was successfully used, the GUI list currently only displays expenditures containingshirt
+findcommand was successfully used, the GUI list currently only displays expenditures containingshirt. -

 Test caes: